britram/rains-prototype/draft-trammell-rains-protocol.md

 revocation, a signing entity generates a hash chain from a known seed using the hash function specified by the signature algorithm in use, and places the Nth value derived therefrom in the hash chain revocation token on a signature.
+When used, this token appears as a byte array after the signature data in the signature array.

 A revocation can be issued by generating a new section and signing it, revealing the N-1st value from the hash chain in the revocation token.
 To